boardshapes/boardshapes/serialization/serialization_spec.md

 #### Structure

-The value of the first 4 bytes in the chunk is the shape's unique number as a 32-bit unsigned integer.
+The value of the first 4 bytes in the chunk is the shape's unique number as a big-endian 32-bit unsigned integer.

 The color is represented by a 32-bit RGBA color.